Discipline for Twins

-Establishing a Bedtime Routine is vital for all families, but particularly where twins are involved.
+Establishing a bedtime routine is vital for all families, but particularly where twins are involved.
 Encourage calm before bed by reading a story, talking quietly about their day and giving them a cuddle.
-Try to make time for each child individually - a couple of minutes of one to one time before bed is important for both Mum and child.
+Try to make time for each child individually - a couple of minutes of one to one time before bed is important for both parent and child.

 Reward good behaviour